 It's important to be your own advocate.
 Talk to your healthcare provider about your current heart health, including your risk for heart disease.
-Your risk depends on things you can control like your blood pressure, cholesterol, and weight, and other risk factors that you cannot control like family history.
+Your risk depends on things you can control like your blood pressure, cholesterol, weight and other risk factors that you cannot control like family history.

 Then, ask them what steps you can take today to protect your heart.
 Together, you can create a plan that keeps both you and your heart healthy during menopause and for years to come.

 Make an appointment with Erin O'Malley Tysko, MD